Nsude pyramid shrines: Materials

 The Nsude pyramids were constructed using earth and clay, and they consist of a series of stepped terraces that form a pyramid-like shape.
 The first base section was 60 ft (18 m) in circumference and 3 ft (0.91 m) in height.
-The next stack was 45 ft (14 m) in circumference.
-Circular stacks continued, until it reached the top.
-The purpose of these pyramids is believed to have been primarily ceremonial and religious.
-They were thought to have been used as platforms for religious rituals and ceremonies.
+The next stack was 45 ft (14 m) in circumference.Circular stacks continued until the structure reached its summit.
+The pyramids are generally understood to have served a ceremonial and religious function, forming part of a shrine dedicated to the deity Uto (or Ala/Uto), where ritual observances and offerings were conducted.They were thought to have been used as platforms for religious rituals and ceremonies.

 Cultural significance

 The pyramids are thought to have held spiritual and cultural importance to the Igbo people.
 They are likely linked to religious practices and rituals of the time.
-The stepped terraces of the pyramids could have been used for various ritualistic activities, including offerings, sacrifices, and ceremonies related to agricultural or ancestral veneration.
+The stepped terraces of the pyramids could have been used for various ritualistic activities, including offerings, sacrifices, and ceremonies related to agricultural or ancestral veneration.The purpose of these pyramids is believed to have been primarily ceremonial and religious.
+They were thought to have been used as platforms for religious rituals and ceremonies.
 Over time, the Nsude pyramids experienced erosion and degradation due to their earthen construction and exposure to the elements.

 Today, only remnants of the pyramids remain.